A person covering the alcohol glass with one hand and saying no with another hand

 4-6 Days: Stabilization

-By days 4 to 6 after quitting alcohol, most of the major physical withdrawal symptoms of the early alcohol withdrawal stages should start to subside.
+By days 4 to 6 after quitting alcohol, most of the major physical withdrawal symptoms should start to subside.
 Your cravings for alcohol may still be present, but they should be less intense.
 Your mood should begin to stabilize, and your anxiety levels may decrease.

 During this time, your body continues to repair itself.
 Your liver function should continue to improve, and your immune system may start to strengthen.
 This can help your body fight off infections and illnesses more effectively.